 There are some exceptions of course.
 No one is exempt from paying for police and fire services.

-It must be your primary residence – the house you live in day-to-day.
+The property must be your primary residence – the house you live in day-to-day.
 It does not apply to vacation homes or second homes.

 It’s permanent as long as you own and reside in the property.
 If you move, you’ll need to file an exemption on your new home.